Community Colleges Australia (CCA) held its National 2021 Adult and Community Education (ACE) Summit on 29 June 2021, a half-day online event.

 - Jo Medlin, President, Australian Council for Adult Literacy (ACAL)

 - Luke Hutchinson, Office of the Student Identifiers Registrar

 - Uncle Allan Murray, Metropolitan Local Aboriginal Land Council

 The Summit Chair was Frier Bentley, former National Manager, Government Relations, The Smith Family & former General Manager, Public Affairs, Communication & Sustainability, Australian Beverages.

-The Summit considered two sets of resolutions – one on foundation skills and one on aged care workforce training, which have been discussed by advance working parties.
-Download and read the draft resolutions:
+The Summit considered two sets of resolutions – one on foundation skills and one on aged care workforce training, which were discussed by advance working parties.
+Download and read the resolutions:

 Background - Our Current Not-Quite-Post COVID-19 Moment